Bricktech2000/Resume/resume.md

 <!-- March 18th 2022 &mdash; March 20th 2022 -->

-_Submission for DeFi The Conventional 2022_ `March 2022 | JavaScript&nbsp;&bull; React&nbsp;&bull; Rust`
+_Submission for DeFi The Conventional 2022_ `March 2022 | React&nbsp;&bull; Rust`

 - Won **first place** in Finance category of Canada's largest DeFi hackathon along with **2500&dollar; prize** as part of 3-member team.
-- Built [MVP smart contract backend and API](https://github.com/Bricktech2000/crypto_will) from scratch in Rust with no prior experience in Web3, all within tight 36-hour timeframe.
+- Built [MVP smart contract backend and API](https://github.com/Bricktech2000/crypto_will) from scratch in Rust with no prior experience in Web3, all within tight **36-hour timeframe**.
 - Worked in collaboration with Terraform Labs post-hackathon to officialize our protocol and secure additional funding prior to Terra Luna collapse.

 ### More on [GitHub](https://github.com/Bricktech2000) and in [Portfolio](https://emilien.ca/)